statisticsnorway/ssb-fame-to-python/README.md

 fame_to_csv(['path/to/database1', 'path/to/database2', ...], 'q', '2023:1', '2024:4', 'your_search_query', 'path/to/csv-file')
 ```

-The search query should containg text and/or the wildcards "?" and "^" (any number of characters and exactly one character, respectively).
+The search query should containg text and/or the wildcards "?" and/or "^" (*any number* of characters and *exactly one* character, respectively).
 Both functions have an optional ```decimals``` option (default is 10).

 ## Requirements